-Aristotle saw an earth made mainly of matter, but today astronomers see a cosmos of mainly space and light, where matter is rare.
-Our universe is firstly space, then light, and matter is a distant third in the scheme of things.
-In matter terms, space is nothing at all, but for a network it is a big investment.
-Filling a universe with light also takes a lot of processing, but the cost of the specks of matter we call stars is tiny by comparison.
-For us, matter is primary, but for our universe, it is tertiary, after space and light.
-That matter is the exception not the rule lets us revisit what still puzzles us about it today.
+Aristotle saw an earth made mainly of matter but astronomers today see a cosmos of space and light where matter is rare.
+Our universe is first space, then light, and matter is a distant third in the scheme of things.
+In matter terms, space is nothing at all, but for a network it is a big investment, as is filling it with light, while the cost of the few specks of matter we call stars is tiny by comparison.
+For us, matter is primary, but in our universe, it is tertiary, after space and light.
+Matter is the exception not the rule, so let us revisit what still puzzles us about it today.

 QR4.7.1 Matter Half-Spins